-As preparation for his traumatic scene in the interrogation room, Leland Orser would breathe in and out very rapidly so that his body would be overly saturated with oxygen, giving him the ability to hyperventilate.
-He also did not sleep for a few days to achieve his character's disoriented look.
+As preparation for his traumatic scene in the interrogation room, Leland Orser would breathe in and out rapidly, so that his body would be overly saturated with oxygen, giving him the ability to hyperventilate.
+He also did not sleep for a few days, in order to achieve his character's disoriented look.

 Gwyneth Paltrow was David Fincher's first choice for the part of Brad Pitt's wife, having impressed him with her work in Flesh and Bone (1993).
 Paltrow was initially not interested, so Fincher had to ask her then boyfriend - Brad Pitt - to get her to come in and meet with him.

 There's a line, in which Mills names motives that killers give; one of them is "Jodie Foster told me to do it."
 He is referring to John Hinckley, Jr., a man that was obsessed with Jodie Foster.
 On March 30, 1981, Hinckley attempted to assassinate President Ronald Reagan, in order to impress her.
 The other that Mills says, is "My dog told me to do it.", a reference to David Berkowitz, a.k.a. the "Son of Sam", a serial killer who terrorized New York City in the summers of 1976 and 1977, and claimed that his neighbor's dog was possessed, and told him to commit murder.

 The film's brooding, dark look was achieved through a chemical process called bleach bypass, wherein the silver in the film stock was not removed, which in turn deepened the dark, shadowy images in the film, and increased its overall tonal quality.